tusharshahrs/pulumi-home/infrastructure-as-code-google-serverless-python/lab-3/README.md

 )
 ```

-## Create another storage bucket for the serverless app.
+## Create another storage bucket for the serverless app
 Append the following to `__main__.py`
 ```python
 # Create another storage bucket for the serverless app.